jschaf/mccc/battle/hammelburg.md

 reconnaissance assets to prevent friction from slowing his tempo.

 Audacity and surprise are often necessary for mission accomplishment but they were not sufficient for Task Force Baum.
-Task Force Baum holds the distinction of venturing farther into enemy territory than any force before without the promise of reinforcement. [@BaronBG2009RaidUntold, 111]  Patton acknowledged the
+The Hammelburg Raid holds the distinction of venturing farther into enemy territory than any force before without the promise of reinforcement. [@BaronBG2009RaidUntold, 111]  Patton acknowledged the